crrdlx/crrdlx.github.io/README.md

 ## Welcome to the GitHub Pages page for crrdlx

-### Being rather new to GitHub, I'm using the following repos to learn about it.
+### Being new to GitHub, I'm using the following repos to learn about it.
+Open source is an enigma, wonderful, but an enigma.

 #### PureCSS
 This is a template from Yahoo! for a responsive website.
 It looks good on a desktop/laptop, tablet, or phone.
 I'm trying to mash it up with the Doggone Minimal Website.